icgc-dcc/Daco2Ego/README.md

 That's it!

 ## Development
-Requires python 3.6 due to the use of format strings.
+Requires Python 3.6 due to the use of format strings.